Mercedes EQC review - Reliability and safety

 The EQC is relatively new, but shares much of its architecture with the combustion-engined GLC, so we’d expect this to count towards it being reasonably reliable.

-Equally, the EQC hasn’t been around long enough to feature in our latest Driver Power customer satisfaction survey, although Mercedes itself could do with some improvement, as it finished 28th out of 30 manufacturers in the 2020 poll.
+Equally, the EQC hasn’t been around long enough to feature in our latest Driver Power customer satisfaction survey, but Mercedes itself showed signs of improvement, coming 13th out of 29 manufacturers – far better than 28th-place out of 30 manufacturers in the 2020 poll.
 Customers cited high running costs as a key issue, while the infotainment systems could also be better.

 Safety equipment is impressive across the range with Parking Assist, a rear camera, Active Brake Assist, lane departure warning, a blind-spot assist system and cruise control all offered as standard.